Medically reviewed by Drugs.com. Last updated on Sep 15, 2023.

 - Do these symptoms include nausea or vomiting?

 - Have you or your child had any vision problems?

 - Have you or your child had a headache or fever?

-- Have you noticed any personality changes, including increased irritability?
+- Have you noticed personality changes, including increased irritability?

-- Have you noticed any new problems with movement or coordination?
+- Have you noticed new problems with movement or coordination?

-- In infants: Have signs and symptoms included problems with eating or breathing?
+- Has your infant had problems with eating or breathing?

 - Have you or your child had a recent head injury?

-- Have you or your child recently begun a new medication?
+- Have you or your child recently begun a new medicine?